 Home of long beaches, paella, Rioja wine, and diverse cultures, the Kingdom of Spain is one of the most popular destinations European Union.
 Spaniards are known for their ability to make the most of their free time, enjoying good food and wine and spending quality time together with family.

 With 47 UNESCO World Heritage Sites, Spain is also one of the most popular tourist destinations in Europe.
 In fact, tourism is the top industry that drives the economy of Spain, followed by manufacturing and agriculture.

 Spain is also known for gourmet food with famous Spanish chefs including José Andrés and Ferran Adrià as well as fashion brands such as Zara and well-known clothes designers such as Adolfo Dominguez.

 If you would plan to visit Spain, you might want to set aside some time to explore the country’s watch industry as well.
-Spain houses a number of watch brands – from luxury to affordable ones.
-Here are the major ones that we were able to find (in no particular order).
+Spain houses a number of affordable watch brands.

 Top Spanish Watch Brands

 Festina is just one of the watch brands that compose the Festina Group, along with Calypso, Lotus, Jaguar, and Candino.

 Festina originally started in La Chaux-de-Fonds, Switzerland back in 1902.
 It was a small watchmaking factory founded by the Stüdi family.
 The brand was later passed on to Willy Burkhard von Wilhelm.
 Then, during World War II, the company was relocated to Barcelona, Spain.